turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 * Can you implement a controller test that sends a request to the show action in the items controller?
 * You need to make sure that the response is successful.
-* You also need to make sure that the contents that you are expecting are there.
+* You also need to make sure that the content that you are expecting is there.

 ### Workshop 2: Implementing the #update controller test

 * Can you implement a request spec that sends a request to the update action in the items controller?
 * You need to make sure that the response is successful.
-* You also need to make sure that the contents that you are expecting are there.
+* You also need to make sure that the content that you are expecting is there.

 ## Procedure